lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ## Semi-supervised Anomaly Detection with Human-in-the-Loop

-* What algorithms are there for incorporating active learning with anomaly detection, especially with auto-encoders?
+* What algorithms are there for incorporating active learning with anomaly detection, especially with auto-encoders, and what are their limitations when scaling to terabytes of data?
 * How can the structure of the specific problem be exploited?
 * Can one incorporate active learning with anomaly detection for time series of large networks (eg. network logs data such as netflow logs)?
 * How do you avoid overfitting to known types of anomalies that make up only a small fraction of all events?